• Skip to primary navigation

 Scandinavian Embroided Hearts Decoration

 The hearts featured the same simple embroidery as the trees.
-But this time with red thread on hearts.
+But this time, with red thread on hearts.
 The embroidery stitches on these hearts are really basic.
 There are no complicated stitches to learn.

-We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
+We’re a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate, I earn from qualifying purchases.

 What You Need